 5. Section 80E

 Under this section, deduction is available for payment of interest on a loan taken for higher education from any financial institution or an approved charitable institution.
 The loan should be taken for either pursuing a full-time graduate or post-graduate course in engineering, medicine or management, or a post-graduate course in applied science or pure science.
+There is no upper limit and the entire interest amount repaid each year to the bank for a period of 8 years is exempt from income tax

 6. Section 80U - It is deduction in the case of a person with a disability.
 An individual who is suffering from a permanent disability or mental retardation as specified in the persons with disabilities (Equal Opportunities, Protection of Rights and Full Participation) Act, 1995 or the National Trust for Welfare of Persons with Autism, Cerebral Palsy, Mental Retardation and Multiple Disabilities Act, 1999, shall be allowed a deduction of Rs 50,000.
 In case of severe disability it is Rs.
 75,000.